The Guardian: Clark County

 In August 2004, for the US presidential election, the daily G2 supplement launched an experimental letter-writing campaign in Clark County, Ohio, an average-sized county in a swing state.
 Editor Ian Katz bought a voter list from the county for $25 and asked readers to write to people listed as undecided in the election, giving them an impression of the international view and the importance of voting against President George W. Bush.
-Katz admitted later that he did not believe Democrats who warned that the campaign would benefit Bush and not opponent John Kerry.
+Katz admitted later that he did not believe Democrats who warned that the campaign would benefit Bush and not his opponent, John Kerry.
 The newspaper scrapped "Operation Clark County" on 21 October 2004 after first publishing a column of responses—nearly all of them outraged—to the campaign under the headline "Dear Limey assholes".
 Some commentators suggested that the public's dislike of the campaign contributed to Bush's victory in Clark County.